-2. How soon will I be able to spend time in an actual classroom?
+How soon will you spend time in an actual classroom?
+As early as the second week of September of your freshman year!

-You will be placed in a classroom as early as the first week of October of your freshman year.
-As part of our Teacher Apprentice Program (TAP), Early Education and/or Special Education students gain first-hand insight into how the real world of education works through classroom observations that begin in your first semester.
+As part of our Teacher Apprentice Program (TAP), Early Education students gain first-hand insight into how the real world of education works through classroom observations.

 In all, you will spend 8 semesters in actual classrooms!
 Your final two semesters will be dedicated to pre-student teaching and student teaching experiences where you can take your turn at the head of the class.